apache/apisix-java-plugin-runner/docs/how-it-works.md

   And do not need to actively create this file, apisix-java-plugin-runner will automatically create this file when it starts.
 - APISIX_CONF_EXPIRE_TIME: the time that APISIX's configuration is cached in the apisix-java-plugin-runner process.

-For example, if you start apisix-java-plugin-runner as a jar package, pass the environment variables as follows
+For example, if you start apisix-java-plugin-runner as a jar package, pass the environment variables as below

 ```shell
 java -jar -DAPISIX_LISTEN_ADDRESS=unix:/tmp/runner.sock -DAPISIX_CONF_EXPIRE_TIME=3600 /path/to/apisix-java-plugin-runner.jar